mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 >Integrated AMD Radeon R7/R5 Series Graphics in A-series APU
 >Supports HDMI with max. resolution up to 4K x 2K (4096x2160) @ 24Hz / (3840x2160) @ 30Hz

 So I thought, "Great!
 It's got its own graphics card.
 One less thing to install."
 What I didn't understand was that this meant, "Supports graphics *only if* you have an AMD A-Series APU."
-APUs are AMD's combined CPU/GPU chips, and the Ryzen is not one of them.
+APUs are AMD's combined CPU/GPU chips, and the Ryzen is not one of them, so no onboard graphics for me.

 If I were to do this again, I'd go with the [GIGABYTE GA-AB350M-Gaming 3](http://www.dpbolvw.net/click-8329872-11892368?url=http%3A%2F%2Fwww.newegg.com%2FProduct%2FProduct.aspx%3FItem%3DN82E16813145002%26nm_mc%3DAFC-C8Junction-Components%26cm_mmc%3DAFC-C8Junction-Components-_-Motherboards%2B-%2BAMD-_-GIGABYTE-_-13145002&cjsku=N82E16813145002) just for the simplicity of having an onboard GPU.